greenhats-gmbh/flc/README.md

-# flare.io Credential Broweser Client
+# flare.io Credential Browser Client
 This tool is able to make requests to the flare.io API, specifically to the /firework/v2/leaks/domains/DOMAIN/credentials endpoint, to query for leaked credentials directly from the command line.

 ## Installation